UPDATE: 12-year-old among 3 shot dead in Andover home

-ANDOVER -- A husband, wife and 12-year-old child were found shot to death in an Andover home in the early hours of the morning.
+ANDOVER — A husband, wife, and 12-year-old child were found shot to death in an Andover home in the early hours of the morning Thursday.

-A 911 call at 3 a.m. brought police to the home, Tucker said.
-The three people suffered gunshot wounds, he said.
+At a press conference held at 8:30 a.m., Andover Police Chief Patrick Keefe said a 911 call was made by someone inside the home just after 3:21 a.m., with officers arriving at the location in about five minutes.
+Two doors had to be breached to get into the house at 48 Porter Road.
+Upon entering the building police found the three people dead with gunshot wounds.

-Tucker said there was no immediate threat to the general public and the scene was contained.
+Tucker said there was no immediate threat to the public and the scene was contained.

 This is a developing story.
 Check back to eagletribune.com for updates.
 A full report will appear online and in Friday's print edition of The Eagle-Tribune.